-Boson sampling for generalized bosons- We are now ready to present the main theoretical result of our work, namely, that the output probabilities of sampling from generalized bosons with Fock-state inputs are proportional to the output probabilities of standard FBS.
+We are now ready to present the main theoretical result of our work, namely that the output probabilities of sampling from generalized bosons with Fock-state inputs are proportional to the output probabilities of standard FBS.

-Theorem.
-Consider a linear transformation $\Lambda \in U(M)$ of M modes of a generalized bosonic algebra on those modes with bosonic factor f.
-Then the probability of measuring outcome k given a Fock input state $|1\rangle$ is given by
+Theorem Consider a linear transformation $\Lambda \in U(M)$ of M modes of a generalized bosonic algebra on those modes with bosonic factor f.
+Then the probability of measuring outcome k given a Fock input state $|\mathbf{l}\rangle$ is given by

-We prove the Theorem in the Supplementary Information [42, Sec.
-II].
-Consequently, the complexity of FBS for generalized boson remains the same as the complexity in the standard boson case [4].
-As it turns out, it is also possible to construct an analogue of the Gaussian phase-space formalism and a corresponding GBS, which however, is highly unnatural for generalized bosons and hence we defer a detailed discussion to the Supplementary Material [42, Sec.
-III].
+We prove the Theorem in the Appendix B. Consequently, the complexity of FBS for generalized bosons remains the same as the complexity in the standard boson case [4].
+As it turns out, it is also possible to construct an analog of the Gaussian phase-space formalism and a corresponding GBS, which however, is highly unnatural for generalized bosons and hence, we defer a detailed discussion to the Appendix C. An alternative approach to this theorem is to define creation and annihilation operators of generalized bosons: $b = g(\hat{n})a, b^{\dagger} = a^{\dagger}g(\hat{n}), g(n) = \frac{f(n+1)}{f(n)\sqrt{n+1}}$ and reproduce the derivation of FBS of regular bosons, where $g(\hat{n})$ can be regarded as a scaling factor acting on regular bosonic creation/annihilation operators.

-We have pointed out that the output probabilities of FBS are essentially unchanged under varying the diagonal commutation relations between the bosons.
-But does this connection extend beyond being a mathematical curiousity?
-While the preparation of Fock states, the implementation of a linear-optical mode transformation and a measurement in the Fock basis are natural operations in the context of quantum optics, whether the same is true for generalized bosons is unclear a priori.
+We have pointed out that the output probabilities of FBS are essentially unchanged under varying diagonal commutation relations between the bosons.
+But does this connection extend beyond being a mathematical curiosity?
+While the preparation of Fock states, the implementation of a linearoptical mode transformation, and a measurement in the Fock basis are natural operations in the context of quantum optics, whether the same is true for generalized bosons is unclear a priori.
 Vice versa, our result implies that FBS can be implemented whenever those operations are possible.
 For those platforms, it can then be used as a quantum advantage benchmark to compare their performance in a hard-to-simulate regime with other platforms.